danomatika/joyosc/README.md

 #### Control Messages

-joyosc also listens for osc control messages on a specified listening port (default: 7770).
+joyosc also listens for OSC control messages on a specified listening port (default: 7770).

 The current messages are:
 ~~~